duality-labs/hapi-indexer/README.md

       [the sqlite3 docs](https://github.com/TryGhost/node-sqlite3#source-install).
       The SQL driver binary must match the system it is running on.

-## Difference between start scripts
+### Difference between start scripts

 - `npm start` will start the indexer
-- `npm run dev` will start the indexer and also listen for code changes and restart the indexer on any detected changes to the JavaScript bundle, additionally the dev server will delete the DB file before each restart so that it can start with a clean state
+- `npm run dev` will start the indexer and also listen for and rebuild code changes and restart the indexer on any detected changes to the JavaScript bundle, additionally the dev server will delete the DB file before each restart so that it can start with a clean state